-A colposcopy is an examination in which the gynecologist carefully examines the cervix with a colposcope, a sort of microscope.
+A colposcopy is an examination in which the gynaecologist carefully examines the cervix with a colposcope, a sort of microscope.

 Waiting time indication